emberlabs/gravatarlib/README.markdown

 ### setting avatar size

 Gravatar allows avatar images ranging from 1px to 512px in size -- and you, the developer or site administrator can specify the exact size of avatar that you want.
 By default, the avatar size provided is 80px.
-To set the avatar size for use on your site, use the method `\Codebite\GravatarLib\Gravatar->setAvatarSize()`, and specify the avatar size with an integer representing the size in pixels.
+To set the avatar size for use on your site, use the method `\Emberlabs\GravatarLib\Gravatar->setAvatarSize()`, and specify the avatar size with an integer representing the size in pixels.

 An example of setting the avatar size is provided below: